Torsten Sträter: Life

-Torsten Sträter was born in Dortmund in the district Eving (Brechten) as an illegitimate child in his grandmother's house.
-The next day the family moved to Waltrop and he only returned to Dortmund when he was 16.
-In Dortmund he then completed his training as a men's tailor.
-He then did 15 months of basic military service in the Bundeswehr where he was stationed in Neustadt am Rübenberge. and then worked in mobile phone sales and for his mother and brother's shipping company.
+Torsten Sträter was born in the Eving district ofDortmund, at his grandmother's house.
+The next day the family moved to Waltrop and he returned to Dortmund when he was 16, where he trained as a men's tailor.
+He then did 15 months of basic military service in the Bundeswehr, where he was stationed in Neustadt am Rübenberge.
+Afterwards he worked in mobile phone sales, and for his family's shipping company.

-Especially in the mid-1990s, Torsten Sträter suffered from a depressive illness, which he also dealt with in cabaret.
+In the mid-1990s Torsten Sträter suffered from a depressive illness, which he also dealt with in cabaret.
 He was on stage for the first time in 2006 when he was still suffering from depression.

-He is a frequent guest on Extra 3 and also appeared on LOL: Last One Laughing which he won in 2021.
+He is a frequent guest on Extra 3 Sträter won the first series of Amazon Prime's LOL: Last One Laughing Deutschland in 2021.
+He decided to share his €50,0000 prize with runner-up Teddy Tcherbanan, and both donated their prize money to charity.

-His trademark has been a Beanie for some time now.
+His trademark look includes a black Beanie.

 He is the father of one child and lives in Dortmund.